chemwex/python/README.md

 # python
-This project is a computer vision project using python and openCV The program read an image file and displays it on the screen for 5 seconds
+This project is a computer vision project using python and openCV The program reads an image file and displays it on the screen for 5 seconds